windmill-labs/windmilldocs/docs/advanced/1_self_host/index.md

 }
 ```

-The default docker-compose file exposes a caddy reverse-proxy on port 80, configured by the [caddyfile](https://raw.githubusercontent.com/windmill-labs/windmill/main/Caddyfile) curled above.
+The default docker-compose file exposes the caddy reverse-proxy on port 80 above, configured by the [caddyfile](https://raw.githubusercontent.com/windmill-labs/windmill/main/Caddyfile) curled above.
 Configure both the caddyfile and the docker-compose file to fit your needs.
 The documentation for caddy is available [here](https://caddyserver.com/docs/caddyfile).

+#### Use provided Caddy to serve https

+For simplicity, we recommend using an external reverse proxy such as Cloudfront or Cloudflare and point to your instance on the port you have chosen (by default, :80).
+However, you can also set `BASE_URL` in the docker-compose to your domain instead of `:80` and expose the `:443 ports`.
+See the caddy section in the docker-compose.

 #### Traefik configuration